Movie Theaters are More Important Than We Realize

 As a result, many of the shining features of the Golden State have remained closed for the better part of a year.

-Even before I met my wife, going to the movies was a rare and highly anticipated treat in our family and one of the most magical experiences a kid who’d become obsessed with storytelling could enjoy.
+Even before I met my wife, going to the movies was a rare and highly anticipated treat in our family and one of the most magical experiences a kid who’d become obsessed with cinema could enjoy.

 I still remember the first time I saw Toy Story, The Phantom Menace, and X-Men in theaters.

 I remember waiting in line for three hours as a teen to make sure I had the best seat for the midnight premier of The Return of the King.
 These were the pre-reservation days.

-And to this day, I look forward to the premier of the next James Bond film for my dad, uncle, and I to attend together, as has been one of our many family traditions over the years.
+And to this day, I look forward to the premier of the next James Bond film for my dad, uncle, and I to attend together.
+It's become one of our family traditions over the years.

-Total strangers will enter a dark room, sit together in relative silence for anywhere from two to three hours, and allow themselves to be taken on a journey through the fictional characters they see on the screen.
+In a movie theater, total strangers enter a dark room, sit together in relative silence for anywhere from two to three hours, and allow themselves to be taken on a journey through the fictional characters they see on the screen.

-If the storyteller has done their job, they (the audience) has been challenged and even changed by the events of the story.
-They may have laughed or cried, but in their experience, they have hopefully learned something about themselves and gained a little more perspective on the world around us.
+If the storyteller has done their job well, we (the audience) have been challenged and even changed by the events of the story.
+We may have laughed or cried, but in our experience, we have hopefully learned something about ourselves and gained a little more perspective on the world around us.
 At the very least, we've been given a moment to escape from the real world and simply be entertained by a good story.

 That isn’t a political statement by the way.
-It’s simply an observation of what happens when people aren’t able (or even allowed) to interact and have meaningful face-to-face conversations with friends, coworkers, neighbors, and strangers.
+It’s simply an observation of what happens when people aren’t able (or even allowed) to interact and have meaningful face-to-face conversations with friends, coworkers, neighbors, and even strangers.